Breaching family court orders

 What if a parent doesn’t want to spend time with the children?

-Parents don’t have to spend time with or communicate with to their children if they don’t want to.
-You can’t force the other parent to spend time with their children, even if there are court orders in place.
-The court will not force a parent to spend time with them.
-If you want the other parent to take more responsibility you can try family counselling or dispute resolution.
+Parents don’t have to spend time with or communicate with their children if they don’t want to.
+You or the court can’t force the other parent to spend time with their children, even if there are court orders in place.
+If you want the other parent to take more responsibility, you can try family counselling or dispute resolution.

 What if the arrangements aren’t working?